The Die Is Cast (Star Trek: Deep Space Nine): Plot

 Garak and Odo have not been heard from on Deep Space Nine in several days, following their departure in a runabout to investigate an attempt on Garak's life.
-The crew of Deep Space Nine is alarmed when a large Cardassian–Romulan fleet suddenly decloaks and flies through the wormhole to the Gamma Quadrant.
+The crew of Deep Space Nine is alarmed when a large Cardassian–Romulan fleet suddenly de-cloaks and flies through the wormhole to the Gamma Quadrant.
 The fleet, under the command of Cardassian Enabran Tain and Romulan Colonel Lovok, aims to destroy the homeworld of the Founders of the Dominion.
 Tain has offered Garak the opportunity to return from exile, and the two reminisce about their past together in the Obsidian Order.

 Back on DS9, the senior staff view Tain's message laying out the Obsidian Order and the Tal Shiar's plans to cripple the Dominion.
-Vice Admiral Toddman admits that while the Federation doesn't condone the plan, they don't intend to stop it either and must simply hope they are successful but plan for the worst: he orders DS9 on full alert and the Defiant and its crew to remain at the station for its protection.
+Vice Admiral Toddman admits that while the Federation doesn't condone the plan, they don't intend to stop it either and must simply hope they are successful but plan for the worst; he orders DS9 on full alert and the Defiant and its crew to remain at the station for its protection.
 Commander Sisko, refusing to abandon his crewmate, launches an unsanctioned mission to take the Defiant into the Gamma Quadrant to rescue Odo.

-Tain instructs Garak to interrogate Odo for information about the Founders, using a device that inhibits his ability to shape-shift.
+Tain instructs Garak to interrogate Odo for information about the Founders, using a device that inhibits his ability to shape-shift and prevents him from regenerating.
 Knowing that Tain will never trust him if he refuses, Garak reluctantly does so.
-As the device causes Odo obvious pain, Garak begs him to reveal anything of use, even if it is a lie.
+As the device causes Odo great pain, Garak begs him to reveal anything of use, even if it is a lie.
 Odo confesses his desire to return to his fellow Changelings, and Garak deactivates the device.
+Despite this, Garak claims to Tain that Odo never broke.